 LACKS INTERACTIVITYUsers felt the website felt very static, especially on the desktop.
-There was no sense of user interaction with the content on the page, making their experience feel distant and boring.
+There was literally no user interaction or feedback throughout the site experience, making their experience feel distant and unengaging.

-LACKS STORYTELLINGThe website lacked brand personality.
-There was no one place to have more inspirational storytelling.
-Users did not come to the website to be inspired, but research showed inspiration can lead to more purchases.
+LACKS STORYTELLINGThere was a lack of brand point of view, with no destination for brand messaging and values.
+And although users did not come to the website to be inspired, research showed inspiration could lead to more purchases.

 PAIN POINTSI don't know what the brand stands for.I'm not sure where to look.How can I see the newest items?I never make it far enough down the page.The brand doesn't feel like luxury.